 Here are the products that the whole class made and accumulated over the course of 3 days:

 The excitement builds up throughout the workshop because we’re incorporating the knowledge from the day before into the next day.
 From oil, balms, butters.
-Especially when there’s water being incorporated, this was where everything become x-times more stimulating.
+When there’s water being incorporated, this was where everything become x-times more stimulating.
 Some of the formula we made get a little trickier at times but Dewi was always around to assist us.
 I got a bit hesitant on a few occasions because I wasn’t sure about certain ingredients in terms of the texture (especially waxes).
 But that’s what experiments are for.
 We’ll never know if we don’t try and fail.
 HA.

 For me, it’s almost natural to get more ambitious on each of the project because I was equipped with the information was earned and practiced the day before and I wanted to inject that into the next product.
 The third day was like a full circle as we learned exactly what we’re set out to do, an organic skincare formulation.
 It’s the core foundation and it’s up to us to develop, adjust and create any products that we desire.